RevDra/human-face-detection/README.md

 - Process video files (MP4, AVI, MOV, MKV)
 - Annotate each frame with bounding boxes
 - Download processed video
-- Watch results directly in web player
+- Watch results directly in the web player

 ### 📹 Live Webcam
 - Real-time detection from your webcam